sillybytes/sillybytes/posts/from_blogger_to_hakyll.md

 Blogger's custom CSS option, there are still some aspects that doesn't quite fit what I want.

-3. Preserve all the links to previous posts
+3. Preserve all the links to previous posts.

 # The initial setup